New analysis challenges conventional wisdom about combining anonymity tools

 Myth: "Four hops are more suspicious than three"

-Tor circuits always use three hops within the Tor network.
-Your connection before reaching Tor (whether ISP or VPN) isn't visible to Tor observers.
-There's no "four hop" fingerprint.
+Tor circuits always stick to three hops within the network - that's just how they work.
+Your connection before it hits Tor (whether that's through your ISP or a VPN) isn't something Tor observers can see.
+There's no such thing as a "four hop" fingerprint.

 Myth: "Tor Project recommends against VPNs"

-Tor Project's documentation acknowledges that VPNs can be useful for hiding Tor usage from networks.
-They avoid explicitly recommending VPNs primarily to keep their advice simple and avoid endorsing specific providers.
+The Tor Project's docs actually admit that VPNs can be pretty useful for hiding your Tor usage from networks.
+But they don't come out and explicitly recommend them - mainly because they want to keep things simple and avoid playing favorites with specific VPN providers.

 Myth: "VPNs can see everything you do on Tor"